Micromanaging new CEO impresses at Malaysia Airlines but doubts run deep

-SINGAPORE/KUALA LUMPUR, May 31 (Reuters) - New CEO Christoph Mueller’s plans for troubled Malaysia Airlines - including a new brand, a smaller fleet and one third less staff - are widely seen as a promising blueprint for a fresh start.
+SINGAPORE/KUALA LUMPUR (Reuters) - New CEO Christoph Mueller’s plans for troubled Malaysia Airlines - including a new brand, a smaller fleet and one third less staff - are widely seen as a promising blueprint for a fresh start.

 The 52-year old German has successfully restructured Ireland’s state-backed Aer Lingus and spearheaded a revamp at Lufthansa.
 He has also already impressed in his new job with his micromanaging ways, according to one long-time Malaysia Airlines executive.